marcelchu/seedboxtest/README.md

 * matplotlib library
 * pandas library

-## 3. How to install the libraries66
+## 3. How to install the libraries

 After installing Python 3, you can follow the following steps to install the libraries.